Linear Gauges in SSRS

 Add Column to Linear Gauge Data 2

-NOTE: Please be careful when dragging the columns to values region, if you mishandled or dropped in the design area will end up in a mess.
+NOTE: Please be careful when dragging the columns to the region of the value; if you mishandle or drop in the design area will end up in a mess.

 Range Properties in Linear Gauges in SSRS

-If you observe the above screenshot, Range is starting at 60 (Middle of the Scale) and end at 100.
+The above screenshot shows that Range starts at 60 (Middle of the Scale) and ends at 100.
 Let us make it more meaningful by Right Click on the Range will open the context menu.
-Please select the Range Properties.. option from it as shown in the below screenshot.
+Please select the Range Properties.. option from it, as shown in the below screenshot.

-To add the Range, Please refer to Adding the Ranges section in Gauges article.
+To add the Range, Please refer to Adding the Ranges section in the Gauges article and the Formatting Gauges page to see the formatting options.

 Linear Gauge Range Properties 3